-When it comes to FAQ answers, I really like the way Leather Head Sports operates.
-Like some of the others mentioned above, they have a dropdown answer option for a controlled experience (no sense reading through a bunch of irrelevant information if you don’t have to, yeah?),
+When it comes to FAQ answers, we really like the way the Leather Head Sports FAQ operates.
+Like some of the others mentioned above, they have an accordion dropdown answer option for a controlled experience.
+(No sense reading through a bunch of irrelevant information if you don’t have to.)

 Next, the fonts and language used are true to the brand, which we’ve learned is a key ingredient for success.

-Finally, the part I really like about this is that the company utilizes answer space to elaborate on the benefits of their products: Made in the USA, rugged, and made to last a lifetime.
+Finally, the company utilizes answer space to elaborate on the benefits of their products: Made in the USA, rugged, and made to last a lifetime.
 From a marketing perspective, the copywriting is brilliant.